eagle-io/docs/source/topics/views/chart/index.rst

 Toggle Parameter display
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Click or touch the parameters in the legend above the main chart area to show/hide the corresponding parameters on the chart.
+Click or touch the parameters in the legend above the main chart area to temporarily show/hide the corresponding trends.
 The chart y-axis automatically scales based on the visible parameters.

 .. image:: chart_toggle_parameters.png
 	:scale: 50 %